-Williams & Connolly LLP has extensive experience in complex domestic arbitrations under many different arbitration regimes, including before the American Arbitration Association (AAA), International Institute for Conflict Prevention & Resolution (CPR), JAMS, and the Financial Industry Regulatory Authority (FINRA).
-Our lawyers bring the same trial and persuasion skills to arbitrations as they do to the courtroom, and the firm’s domestic arbitration experience spans a broad range of subject areas.
-Please read International Arbitration for a discussion of our broad experience in that area.
+Williams & Connolly has extensive experience in complex domestic arbitrations under numerous arbitration regimes, including before the American Arbitration Association (“AAA”), International Centre For Dispute Resolution (“ICDR”), International Institute for Conflict Prevention & Resolution (“CPR”), JAMS, and the Financial Industry Regulatory Authority (“FINRA”).
+Our lawyers bring the same trial and persuasion skills to arbitrations as they do to the courtroom; and the firm’s domestic arbitration practice spans a broad range of subject areas.
+For more information on the firm's extensive practice, please refer to the International Disputes page.

 Though all cases vary and none is predictive, the firm’s experience includes:

-- Defending Big Four accounting firms in arbitrations involving claims of tax and accounting malpractice.
+- Defending Big Four accounting firms in arbitrations of claims of tax and accounting malpractice.

 - Obtaining a $400 million AAA arbitral award for firm client Southaven Power LLC in its contractual dispute with PG&E Energy Trading over fuel conversion facilities.

 - Representing an inter-dealer brokerage desk in a FINRA arbitration brought by a London-based brokerage firm of claims of illegal hiring and alleged theft of confidential information.
 After merits hearings spread over three months, the Panel denied the multi-million dollar claims in their entirety and granted 100% of the brokers’ counterclaims.

 - Successfully defending a real estate management company in a $10 million breach-of-contract dispute with a developer before an AAA panel.

 - Representing a large internet company in a $25 million arbitral dispute over a marketing agreement for real estate listings.